pixincreate/PrivacyGuides-India/README.md

 When you give your phone number to sign up for other proprietary services like Uber, Ola, Myntra, Swiggy, Zomato, Paytm and etc., they start sending automated texts on WhatsApp without your prior consent.
 This is because they have your phone number and they can send you messages on WhatsApp as you've agreed to their policies.
 This is how they get around the fact that you did not give them your consent to send you messages on WhatsApp like below:

-> So done with WhatsApp <a href="https://t.co/pEutCg38mI">pic.twitter.com/pEutCg38mI</a></p>&mdash; Karthikaa.eth ✨ (@designermaybe) <a href="https://twitter.com/designermaybe/status/1655122414886608899?ref_src=twsrc%5Etfw">May 7, 2023</a>
+> So done with WhatsApp <a href="https://t.co/pEutCg38mI">pic.twitter.com/pEutCg38mI</a><br>&mdash; Karthikaa.eth ✨ (@designermaybe) <a href="https://twitter.com/designermaybe/status/1655122414886608899?ref_src=twsrc%5Etfw">May 7, 2023</a>

 They do not allow permanent deletion of account either:

 > We will make sure users have plenty of time to review and understand the terms.
-Rest assured we never planned to delete any accounts based on this and will not do so in the future.</p>&mdash; WhatsApp (@WhatsApp) <a href="https://twitter.com/WhatsApp/status/1350166560502026240?ref_src=twsrc%5Etfw">January 15, 2021</a>
+Rest assured we never planned to delete any accounts based on this and will not do so in the future.<br>&mdash; WhatsApp (@WhatsApp) <a href="https://twitter.com/WhatsApp/status/1350166560502026240?ref_src=twsrc%5Etfw">January 15, 2021</a>

 There has been reports stating WhatsApp has opened backdoor for Indian Government to snoop on its users' private messages.
 You can read more about it [_here_](https://calert.info/details.php?id=1466), [_here_](https://economictimes.indiatimes.com/tech/internet/whatsapp-denies-encrypted-messages-can-be-intercepted/articleshow/56536763.cms) and [_here_](https://scroll.in/latest/826698/whatsapp-denies-report-on-alleged-security-backdoor-that-allows-conversations-to-be-intercepted) but the company has denied the claims.
 It is not open-source and hence, it is not possible to verify the claims.